cyberrangecz/frontend-topology-graph-model/README.md

-# Graph Topology Model
+#Topology Model

-Graph Topology Model is a library containing model of Graph Topology.
+Topology Model is a library containing model of Graph Topology component.

 Library contains model for